Deploy Folding Table of contents

 Walking: The key to a healthy body and sustainable weight loss

 The WHO study also highlighted the importance of walking as the primary form of exercise.
 Walking is a low-intensity exercise that can be done by people of all ages and fitness levels.
 It is also a great way to maintain a healthy weight.
-The study found that walking at least 10,000 steps per day can contribute to a significant decrease in and an increase in overall physical fitness.
+The study found that walking at least 10,000 steps per day can contribute to a significant decrease in body fat percentage and an increase in overall physical fitness.

 How much exercise is necessary to keep weight off?